 In the 2021 financial year, the Company granted loans to Naturhouse Inc. and Tartales, L.L.C., amounting to 2,590 and 826 thousand euros, respectively, maturing in 2023.
-Said loans accrue an annual interest rate of 0.5%.
+Said loans accrued an annual interest rate of 0.5%.
+During the 2022 financial year, there have been no movements, except for the settlement of the loan granted by the Company to the related company Tartales, L.L.C.